Research InterestsComparative politics

 - Ph.D.
 Political Science, University of California, Los Angeles

 - M.A.
-Political Science, University of California, Los Angeles
+Latin American Studies, University of California, Los Angeles

 Alemán, Eduardo and Ernesto Calvo.
 “Explaining Policy Ties: A Network Analysis of Bill Initiation Data” Political Studies, forthcoming.